hvianna/audioMotion.js/README.md

 Several options of color gradients for the analyzer bars.
 Default is "Classic".

-### Logarithmic scale
+### LOG (Logarithmic scale)

 The logarithmic scale allocates more canvas space for lower frequencies, resulting in improved visualization of beats, bass and vocals.
-Default checked.
+Default on.

-Unchecking this option will use a linear distribution of frequencies in the horizontal axis.
+Turning this option off will make audioMotion.js use a linear distribution of frequencies in the horizontal axis.
 Combine it with a narrower frequency range and lower FFT size for a more classic-looking analyzer, with wider bars (see screenshot 2 below).

-### Show scale
+### SCALE (Show scale)

 This option toggles the display of the frequency scale.
-Default checked.
+Default on.

-### High sensitivity
+Clicking on the canvas will also toggle the display of the frequency scale.
+Useful when you're on fullscreen mode.

+### HI-SENS (High sensitivity)

 Check this option to increase the analyzer sensitivity and improve the visualization of songs too quiet.
-Default unchecked.
+Default off.

-### Show peaks
+### PEAKS (Show peaks)

-Check this option to retain each frequency peak value on screen for a short time.
-Default checked.
+Check this option to retain each frequency volume peak on screen for a short time.
+Default on.

 ## Screenshots